What is Prince Oleg famous for? The story of the prophetic Oleg, prince of Kievan Rus

 Prince Oleg's campaign against Byzantium

 We learn about this campaign from the Tale of Bygone Years, which reports that in 907, Prince Oleg, having gathered a huge army, on ships, the number of which reached 2000, moved to Constantinople.
-According to estimates, the number of soldiers reached 80 thousand, and the army consisted of the Varangians and warriors of Slavic and non-Slavic peoples subject to Rus'.
+According to estimates, the number of soldiers reached 80 thousand, and the army consisted of Varangians and warriors of Slavic and non-Slavic peoples subject to Rus'.

 Death of Prince Oleg

-The results of the reign of Prince Oleg
+Results of the reign of Prince Oleg

 Domestic policy of Prince Oleg

-The foreign policy of Prince Oleg
+Foreign policy of Prince Oleg

 Russian folk proverb

-The foreign policy of the prophetic Oleg
+Foreign policy of the prophetic Oleg

-• radimichi
+• Radimichi

 • clearing